THIS ARTICLE WAS TAKEN FROM FOXNEWS.COM (link provided below)

 Here in The Associated Press test kitchen, we started searching for ways to bump up the price of your basic muffin.
 The end result was anything but basic.
 We're also pretty certain you'll never see one of these babies served at a government conference.

 Getting the price-per-muffin that high was hard.
 We took the obvious steps first — organic flour, sugar and milk, cultured butter, sea salt and free-range eggs.
 But we still weren't even close.
-A rare honey imported from Zambia helped, as did a healthy amount of pricey macadamia nuts and some Tahitian vanilla beans.
+A rare honey imported from

 But in the end, the only way to get to $16 was to reach for some old fashioned booze and gold.
 That's right, we glazed our muffins with a chocolate sauce made from organic dark chocolate cut with reduced Scotch Whisky (the good stuff!) and edible gold leaf flakes.